google/WebFundamentals/src/content/en/ilt/pwa/lab-workbox.md

-If you have not downloaded the  [repository](https://github.com/google-developer-training/pwa-training-labs) and installed the  [LTS version of Node.js](https://nodejs.org/en/), follow the instructions in [Setting up the labs](setting_up_the_labs.md) (you don't need to set up an HTTP server for this lab).
+If you have not downloaded the repository and installed the  [LTS version of Node.js](https://nodejs.org/en/), follow the instructions in [Setting up the labs](setting-up-the-labs).

 ### 1.1 Install project dependencies and start the server